"Patients with psoriatic arthritis (PsA) may be at increased risk for experiencing significant cardiovascular (CV) events, a new study suggests.

 Medical Editor: John P. Cunha, DO, FACOEP

-Vioxx (rofecoxib) is a non-steroidal anti-inflammatory drugs (NSAID) used to reduce pain, inflammation, and stiffness caused by osteoarthritis, rheumatoid arthritis and certain forms of juvenile rheumatoid arthritis; to manage acute pain in adults; to treat migraines; and to treat menstrual pain.
+Vioxx (rofecoxib) is a nonsteroidal anti-inflammatory drug (NSAID) used to reduce pain, inflammation, and stiffness caused by osteoarthritis, rheumatoid arthritis and certain forms of juvenile rheumatoid arthritis; to manage acute pain in adults; to treat migraines; and to treat menstrual pain.
 The brand name Vioxx was withdrawn from the U.S. market in 2004 and is no longer available.
-Generic versions may still be available.
-Common side effects of Vioxx (rofecoxib) include dizziness, mild fatigue or weakness, diarrhea, abdominal pain, upper respiratory infection, indigestion, heartburn, nausea, or headache.
+Generic versions may be available.
+Common side effects of Vioxx (rofecoxib) include:

 Our Vioxx (rofecoxib) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.